Paramathic/patch/README.md

 The `lm_eval_model` is a wrapper around the model that provides a simple interface for evaluating the model on language modeling tasks.
 It is used in the evaluation scripts.

-**Sparse Mask Generation**: We use the `prepare_pruned_model` function to generate the sparse mask for the model as the prior mask for PATCH.
+**Sparse Mask Generation**: We use the `prepare_pruned_model` function to initialize the sparse mask for LEAP using a one-shot unstructured pruning method as a starting point.
 This function takes the model, the desired sparsity ratio, and the tile size as input and returns the pruned model.

 If `checkpoint_name` exists, it loads the mask from the checkpoint.
 Otherwise, it generates a new mask and saves it to the checkpoint.

 `one_shot_args` is a dictionary that contains the arguments for the one-shot pruning method.
-In this example, we use the Wanda method with 2:4 sparsity pattern and 50% sparsity ratio.
+In this example, we use the Wanda method with unstructured sparsity pattern and 60% sparsity ratio.
 More details about the arguments can be found in the *Function Documentation* section.

 ```python